Friday, January 17, 2020

 17) Don't smoke cigarettes.

 1) You won't get tired of those foods.
-Just pick something different when you want to eat.
+Pick something different when you want to eat; avoid repeatedly sticking with the same food.

 2) Check the label; avoid it if the product contains more than 4-6 grams of sugar per serving.

-3) Vegetables and fruits contain prebiotics that improve your gut microbiome, which in turn improves your health.
+3) Vegetables and fruits contain prebiotics that improve the gut microbiome, improving health.
 A slow weight loss is likely without any unwanted side effects.

 4) Try to eat the food as soon as you buy it.
 Keep it around or store it in the fridge for a short time.
 This means shopping quite often, but it is worth it.
 That way, food does not spoil, and there are no leftovers.